Exopy/exopy/docs/source/dev_guide/measure.rst

   be added when the tool is linked (or later during edition of the tool).

-- declare it by contributing a |PreExecutionHook| to the 'ecpy.measure.pre-execution' extension point.
+- declare it by contributing a |PreExecutionHook| to the 'exopy.measure.pre-execution' extension point.
 The declaration should re-declare the functions :

   - new: which should create a new instance of the tool.